Research

 Research areas

-Engineering environmental bacteria for utilisation and valorisation of lignocellulosic substrates
+Engineering environmental bacteria for utilization and valorization of lignocellulosic substrates

-Engineering environmental bacteria for utilisation and valorisation of lignocellulosic substrates
+Engineering environmental bacteria for utilization and valorization of lignocellulosic substrates

-Non-eatable portion of plant biomass, lignocellulose (LC), is the most abundant organic matter on the Earth and represents a literally indefinite source of carbon and energy embedded in sugars and aromatic chemicals that form its three major fractions - cellulose, hemicellulose, and lignin.
-The efficient processing of LC waste for bioproduction of diverse valuable chemicals (biofuels, biopolymers, or pharmaceuticals) is one of the major technologic challenges of our time.
-Traditional microbial hosts that have been tested for this task are sensitive to toxic effects of inhibitory products resulting from LC pre-treatment and cannot assimilate LC sugars simultaneously due to the genetically encoded mechanisms causing carbon catabolite repression.
+The non-eatable portion of plant biomass, lignocellulose (LC), is the most abundant organic matter on the Earth and represents a literally indefinite source of carbon and energy embedded in sugars and aromatic chemicals that form its three major fractions - cellulose, hemicellulose, and lignin.
+The efficient processing of LC waste for the bioproduction of diverse valuable chemicals (biofuels, biopolymers, or pharmaceuticals) is one of the major technological challenges of our time.
+Traditional microbial hosts that have been tested for this task are sensitive to the toxic effects of inhibitory products resulting from LC pre-treatment and cannot assimilate LC sugars simultaneously due to the genetically encoded mechanisms causing carbon catabolite repression.
 Alternative robust microorganisms are therefore sought.

-Pseudomonas putida KT2440, the best-characterized safe pseudomonad, belongs to the most promising bacterial workhorses for synthetic biology and biotechnology endeavours.
+Pseudomonas putida KT2440, the best-characterized safe pseudomonad, belongs to the most promising bacterial workhorses for synthetic biology and biotechnology endeavors.
 This soil bacterium typically thrives in polluted sites and is thus endowed with a number of traits desirable for harsh biotransformations.
-The metabolic versatility and nutritional specialisation of P. putida KT2440 were recently proven useful for biotechnological processing of lignin-derived aromatics or cellulosic glucose towards the production of valuable chemicals such as polyhydroxyalkanoates (PHA, bacterial bioplastics), cis,cis-muconic acid, or rhamnolipids.
-Another attractive microbial host for lignocellulose biotechnology is thermophilic environmental bacterium Schlegelella thermodepolymerans which posesses enzymatic complement for both synthesis and depolymerisation of PHA.
-It can perform conversions of lignocellulosic sugars into PHA at temperature of around 50°C and is thus a promising candidate for New Generation Biotechnologies that should be more efficient and resistant to contaminations.
+The metabolic versatility and nutritional specialization of P. putida KT2440 were recently proven useful for biotechnological processing of lignin-derived aromatics or cellulosic glucose towards the production of valuable chemicals such as polyhydroxyalkanoates (PHA, bacterial bioplastics), cis,cis-muconic acid, or rhamnolipids.
+Another attractive microbial host for lignocellulose biotechnology is the thermophilic environmental bacterium Caldimonas thermodepolymerans which possesses enzymatic complement for both synthesis and depolymerization of PHA.
+It can perform conversions of lignocellulosic sugars into PHA at a temperature of around 50°C and is thus a promising candidate for New Generation Biotechnologies that should be more efficient and resistant to contaminations.

-In MBL, we aim to study P. putida´s and S. depolymerans´ physiology and metabolism and engineer these bacteria to remove their remaining limitations.
-We want to prepare cell factories for efficient co-utilisation and co-valorisation of major lignocellulose-derived substrates (carbohydrates and aromatics) using the state-of-the-art tools and approaches of synthetic biology, metabolic engineering, and protein engineering.
-This endeavour provides valuable insight into how the metabolism of the host cell manages carbon fluxes from native and non-native substrates.
+In MBL, we aim to study P. putida´s and C. depolymerans´ physiology and metabolism and engineer these bacteria to remove their remaining limitations.
+We want to prepare cell factories for efficient co-utilization and co-valorization of major lignocellulose-derived substrates (carbohydrates and aromatics) using state-of-the-art tools and approaches of synthetic biology, metabolic engineering, and protein engineering.
+This endeavor provides valuable insight into how the metabolism of the host cell manages carbon fluxes from native and non-native substrates.

-Responsible persons: Anastasiia Ieremenko, Martin Benešík, Barbora Popelářová, Barbora Burýšková, Martin Sitte, Kristýna Lipovská
+Responsible persons: Anastasiia Ieremenko, Martin Benešík, Barbora Popelářová, Barbora Burýšková, Kristýna Lipovská, Denis Pšenka, Barbora Gavendová, Hana Majerová, Miroslav Rosputinský, Ondřej Kavka

 Designer catalytic scaffolds on bacterial surfaces